populse/mia_processes/docs/source/documentation/bricks/preprocess/mrtrix/DWIPreproc.rst

 - *rpe_option* (none, pair, all or header, default value is none, optional)
     | Specify acquisition phase-encoding design:
     |   - rpe_none: if no reversed phase-encoding image available
     |   - rpe_all: if DWIs data have been acquired with opposing phase-encoding.
-The in_file parametre should be filled with the two acquisition protocols concatenated into a single DWI series.
+The in_file parameter should be filled with the two acquisition protocols concatenated into a single DWI series.
     |   - rpe_pair: if a set of image (typically b=0 volumes with opposing phase-direction) has been acquired for inhomogeneity field estimation only.
 In this case, se_epi_corr parameter should be filled.

     ::